GiveItTime/AlvaroR_SDHack_2016/README.md

 # AlvaroR_SDHack_2016
 Independent Programming Projects.
-Will be available for viewing 9/6/2016 <br/>
+More projects on their way. <br/>
 Thank you for your patience.